jomomg/office-space-allocation/README.md

 # How to run the app
   * Clone the repository.
-  * Install the app's dependencies by running `pip install -r requirements` inside the repo folder
+  * Install the app's dependencies by running `pip install -r requirements.txt` inside the repo folder
   * Open a terminal console and run `python run.py`

 # How to run the tests